cjdbarlow/bedside-notebook/anaesthesia/considerations/antibiotics.md

 * Drug should be administered within 60 minutes prior to skin incision, except for vancomycin and fluoroquinolones
 * Single dose is preferred
 Repeat doses are indicated if:
 	* Duration of procedure compared to half-life of antibiotic
+	Usually re-dose at **two half-lives**.
 	* Significant **blood loss**
 	**⩾1.5L**, independent of antibiotic used.
 	Dependent on V<sub>D</sub>; low V<sub>D</sub> indicates greater amount of antibiotic lost in blood.